March 20, 2023

 The Biker Mice From Mars toys from the early 90s perfectly portray the buff mice, disturbing villains, and their allies.
 The original toys were created by San Francisco-based toy company Lewis Galoob Toys, Inc, which was also responsible for the ultra-popular Micro Machines.

-But what about the bikes?
 Luckily for kids, each biker’s action figure also came with their motorcycle helmet to use with their iconic vehicles.
 Some toy sets included both the action figure and their motorcycle, allowing kids to assemble the whole squad and recreate all the fast-paced action they loved from the show.

-Apart from the first wave of original Biker Mice toys, Galoob also released several other toys series through to 1996.
+Apart from the first wave of original Biker Mice toys, Galoob also released several other toy series through 1996.
 Some introduced new characters like Napoleon Brie (one of Lawrence Limburger’s fellow Plutarkians), while others were variations on the core cast of Biker Mice like “Rad Rebel Vinnie” and “Totalizer Throttle” (1994) and came with additional weapons and gadgets.
-Other toys included the “Super Bendable” versions of Throttle, Modo, and Vinnie as well the crossover Micro Machine sets (1993).
+Other toys included the “Super Bendable” versions of Throttle, Modo, and Vinnie as well as the crossover Micro Machine sets (1993).

 The fearless and level-headed leader of the Biker Mice, Throttle comes equipped with his arm-mounted sprocket launcher, three fireable sprockets, and motorcycle helmet.

-Another action figure with the ability to fire projectiles, the group’s muscle Modo comes ready to brawl with his signature bionic arm and “real firing” rocket gun.
+Another action figure with the ability to fire projectiles.
+The group’s muscle – Modo – comes ready to brawl with his signature bionic arm and “real firing” rocket gun.
 However, unlike the Throttle figure, Modo’s weapon only comes with one plastic missile (but let’s be honest, this tough guy only needs the one).

-The “mouse with a cool attitude,” Vinnie is the thrill-seeking loose cannon of the group and goes into battle with his grip claw and spinning crowbar.
+The “mouse with a cool attitude,” Vinnie, is the thrill-seeking loose cannon of the group and goes into battle with his grip claw and spinning crowbar.
 While he lacks a projectile-firing weapon like his comrades, he was still one of the most popular Biker Mice toys.

 Part Harley Davidson reference and part April O’Neil equivalent, Charlene “Charley” Davidson is the Biker Mice’s expert human mechanic and a reliable ally throughout the show.
 Charley comes with her light-up laser welder that can be cranked to produce a sparking effect.